-The Kano Pillars coach says the team will feel the absence of the striker who has now moved to Club Africaine in Tunisia
+Kano Pillars coach, Baba Ganaru has said that the team will surely feel the absence of Mohammed Gambo who has moved to Tunisian side Club Africain.

 Gambo recently signed the contract papers with the Tunisian side and will move to join his new club in the coming days.